Anton Bruckner (1824-1896)

 The Scherzo is first thunderously galumphing, then the Trio is swooningly soporific – and despite the opulence of the sound and the abundance of percussive energy Honeck brings to its execution, he is at pains to clarify the “birdsong” line running though the movement.

-Honeck’s notes again point to a very audible refinement in the playing if the finale: the opening sounds like the flickering of Magic Fire, with the tremolos being accented “like a match being struck”.
+Honeck’s notes again point to a very audible refinement in the playing of the finale: the opening sounds like the flickering of Magic Fire, with the tremolos being accented “like a match being struck”.
 It is details such as this which enliven his performance and prevent it being too uniformly grandiose.
 The bank of brass blaring the “third thematic block” chorale at 2:58 and 6:46, too, is thrillingly aggressive – indeed, on fire, contrasting tellingly with the yodelling “Alpine” interludes.
 The coda is overwhelming in its power.
 Honeck melds and welds the disparate elements of this mercurial finale into a coherent entity of extraordinary impact.

 Resurrexit was commissioned from Mason Bates to celebrate the sixtieth birthday of Manfred Honeck.
 It is a highly atmospheric, piquantly scored piece, spiced with sinuous Middle-Eastern sonorities; much of its idiom is perhaps traceable to predecessors heavily influenced by the music of more exotic cultures such as Saint-Saëns, Ravel and Rimsky Korsakov and I find its compact narrative of the Resurrection dramatic and relatable.
 Being so brief, it does not outstay its welcome and I thoroughly enjoy its gaudy exuberance.

 The introduction, history and movement by movement guide to the Bruckner symphony by the conductor in the lavish colour booklet are full, detailed and stimulating.
-Alongside the musical guidance and reflection, he provides some amusing detail, such as a fact new to me: that of the main theme of the Scherzo Bruckner confessed, “It’s good, but unfortunately not by me.
+Alongside the musical guidance and reflection, he provides some amusing detail, such as a fact new to me, that of the main theme of the Scherzo Bruckner confessed, “It’s good, but unfortunately not by me.
 The melody was always sung by a cockerel, perched next to my house.”

 Ralph Moore